apaolaoliveira/NoteKeeperWeb/README.md

 # NoteKeeperWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
+Inspired by the notes of [Google Keep](https://keep.google.com/u/0/#home).

+## Features
+- Add new note
+- Edit note
+- Delete note
+- List all notes
+- File notes
+- List all filed notes
+- Add new category
+- Edit category
+- Delete category
+- List all categories
+- Filter note by category

 ## Development server